WMEU-CD: Conversion to classic television format as "MeToo"

 On March 1, 2008, channel 48 adopted a new programming format as "MeToo", serving as an extension of WWME's MeTV classic television format; accordingly, the station changed its callsign to WMEU-CA. The ethnic programming that was dropped by WMEU returned to WCIU through the launch of a new locally programmed service called "FBT" on digital subchannel 26.6 (FBT was dropped on December 1, 2010, and was replaced by a simulcast of WCIU-TV until the subchannel was removed on December 15).
-Prime time feature films were added to the station's schedule on June 30, 2008, when WMEU-CA debuted Me-Too's Movie Classics, which showcased classic films from the 1950s to the 1970s without editing – outside of necessary removal of inapporiate content – at 7:00 p.m. each weeknight.
-In an effort to streamline the schedules of both MeTV stations, on September 14, 2009, WMEU's MeToo schedule was restructured to feature only dramatic programs and films while the MeTV schedule on WWME was reformatted to feature mainly comedic series.
+Prime time feature films were added to the station's schedule on June 30, 2008, when WMEU-CA debuted Me-Too's Movie Classics, which showcased classic films from the 1950s to the 1970s without editing – outside of necessary removal of inappropriate content – at 7 p.m. each weeknight.
+In an effort to streamline the schedules of both MeTV stations, on September 14, 2009, WMEU's MeToo schedule was restructured to feature only dramatic series and films and the MeTV schedule on WWME was reformatted to feature mainly comedic series.

-The station's call letters were changed to WCUU-CA on September 22, 2010; however, just a month and a half later on November 5, they were reverted to the prior WMEU-CA calls.
-On December 15, 2010, WMEU added comedy programming to its schedule, coinciding with MeTV's expansion into a nationally distributed television network (WWME became the flagship station of the national MeTV service, as well as an owned-and-operated station of the network).
+The station's call letters changed to WCUU-CA on September 22, 2010; however, just a month and a half later on November 5, they reverted to the prior WMEU-CA calls.
+On December 15, WMEU added comedy programming to its schedule, coinciding with MeTV's expansion into a nationally distributed television network (WWME became the flagship station of the national MeTV network, as well as an owned-and-operated station).
 As a result, both WWME and WMEU once again maintained identical formats, albeit with different programming from the national MeTV network (which focuses mainly on series from the 1950s to the 1970s) as WMEU/MeToo continued to incorporate series from the 1980s to the 2000s onto its schedule, in addition to programs from prior decades.
 The WMEU/MeToo simulcast on WCIU's signal moved to that station's 26.4 subchannel with the format change.
 In addition, This TV moved to WCIU subchannel 26.5.

-On January 5, 2011, PSIP channel 48.1 was temporarily discontinued while 23.1 reverted to being the virtual channel number for WWME-CA (23.2 was discontinued at that time, but later returned as an affiliate of Bounce TV).
+On January 5, 2011, virtual channel 48.1 was temporarily discontinued while 23.1 reverted to being the virtual channel number for WWME-CA (23.2 was discontinued at that time, but later returned as an affiliate of Bounce TV).
 On April 24, 2012, WMEU-CA filed an application to transfer its Class A status from its analog allotment to its digital frequency.
 On April 30, the call letters for the digital signal were changed to WMEU-CD, while the analog channel's calls became WMEU-LP.